github-developer/self-hosted-runners-anthos/README.md

   * `GCP_REGION`: The region your cluster is in, eg. `us-central1`
   * `IMAGE`: Name of your image used in [`ci.yml`](.github/workflows/ci.yml) and [`deployment.yml`](.github/workflows/deployment.yml)
   * `GITHUB_REPO`: `owner/repo` of the repository that will use the self hosted runner, eg. `octocat/sandbox`

-* Update values in `deployment.yml` to reflect your image name and desired configuration

 #### Automation
 * Upon push of any image-related code to any branch, [`ci.yml`](.github/workflows/ci.yml) will kick off to build and push the Docker image.